Welcome to the most complete database of all AppImage packages and portable applications for GNU/Linux.

 What programs can be installed

-You can consult basic information, links to sites and sources used through the related command am -a $PROGRAM or appman -a $PROGRAM, that uses the same pages of this site.
+You can view basic information, site links and sources using the related command am -a {PROGRAM}, or visit portable-linux-apps.github.io/apps.

 Back to "Main Index"